JuliaWaveScattering/MultipleScattering.jl/example/near_surface_backscattering/README.md

 ```
 ![Compare converges for responses in time and responses in frequency](compare_convergence.png)

 The convergence of the time response, for time `0<t<34`, is much faster.
-The reason we don't show these as log plots, is because there is a small constant error (about `0.01%`) due to the discrete Fourier transform.
-This error is due to the Gibbs phenomena and assuming the backscattering is periodic (when it is not).
+In fact, less than 100 particles are needed to accurately approximate the backscattering from an infinite halfspace.
+The reason we don't show these as log plots is because there is a small constant error (about `0.01%`) due to the discrete Fourier transform.
+This error is caused by the Gibbs phenomena and by assuming the backscattering is periodic (when it is not).
 Both these errors are well understood and can be controlled.

 ## Calculate backscattering only from near-surface particles
 This last step is about efficiency.
 We want to only include particle which contribute to the backscattering for short time intervals.
-To do this we created a region called `TimeOfFlight(listener,time)`: every particle in this shape takes less than `time` for their first scattered wave (due to an incident plane wave) to return to the `listener`.
-More precisely, if `listener = (lx,ly)`, then every point `(x,y)` inside this shape satisfies:
+To do this we created a region called `TimeOfFlight(listener,time)`, where every particle in this shape takes less than `time` for their first scattered wave (due to an incident plane wave) to return to the `listener.`  More precisely, if `listener = (lx,ly)`, then every point `(x,y)` inside this shape satisfies:
 `x-lx+((x-lx)^2+(y-ly)^2)^(1/2)<time` and `x>0`.

 For example, look at the largest quantity of particle we used